JeddSJr/Fixette_BrowserExtension/README.md

 - Bootstrap

 ## Big Picture TO-DO
-1. Make a Firefox port
-2. Include more museums collections
+1. Include more museums collections
-3. Display informations about the images on the side to give knowledgeable insight
+2. Display insightful informations about the images on the side
-4. Design an actual pop-up